 Nuala McGovern is a presenter for BBC News.
 Before joining the BBC, McGovern was a producer on The Brian Lehrer Show for New York’s flagship public radio station WNYC Radio during nine years, where she was part of a Peabody… Read more

-Susanna Reid is to join ITV as a presenter on Good Morning Britain She has been a journalist for almost 20 years, beginning her career at BBC Radio Bristol, before moving to BBC Radio 5 live and joining BBC News… Read more
+Susanna Reid is a presenter on Good Morning Britain She has been a journalist for over 20 years, beginning her career at BBC Radio Bristol, before moving to BBC Radio 5 live and joining BBC News 24.
+Having been a… Read more

 Gavin Grey is a presenter for BBC News.
 Gavin first appeared on BBC News during 2010, presenting BBC Breakfast during a day of strike action by the National Union of Journalists over pension cuts which regular presenters where participating in….
 Read more